1. Home

 8/10

 There are Isofix mounts for the two outer rear seats, plus two top tether points for these.
-The three rear seats all slide back and forwards independently, too.
-Although you can't use an Isofix seat in the centre rear seat, you can fit one using the seatbelt.
+The three rear seats all slide back and forth independently, although you can't use an Isofix seat in the centre rear seat.

 6. Nissan Qashqai